Building on four billion years of innovation to develop new safeguards for biology.

 Fourth Eon Bio

-Fourth Eon Bio is a research and development organization exploring applications and risks of biological AI models to advance global biosecurity and build more robust safeguards.
+Fourth Eon Bio is a research and development organization exploring capabilities, applications, and risks of AI bio models to advance global biosecurity and build robust safeguards.

 Research